paulber19/audacityAccessEnhancementNVDAAddon/readme.md

 	* [stable version][1]
 	* [developpement' versions][2]
 * Compatibility:
-	* Minimum required NVDA version:  2020.4
+	* Minimum required NVDA version:  2022.1
-	* Last NVDA version tested:  2023.1
+	* Last NVDA version tested:  2023.3

 This add-on adds extra functionality when working with Audacity multi-track editor:

 * a script to report audio position,
-* a script to report start and end of selection,
+* a script to report time spin boxes of selection,
 * a script to announce the state of the  "Pause",  "Play" and "record" buttons,
 * automatic audio position changes report ,
 * automatic selection changes report (can be disabled),
-* timer control editting support,
+* time edit spin box editting support,
 * use of spacebar to press a button,
 * script to report playback/recording peak level,
 * script to report playback/record slider level,